 TYPES, VARIETIES & CUTS

 Tomatoes can be classified several ways but usually fall into one of two types: determinate and indeterminate.
 Determinate varieties grow to a certain height and produce fruit for one cycle.
 Indeterminate varieties require staking/caging and grow throughout the season.
 Commercially, determinate varieties are more widely grown than indeterminate; the latter varieties are typically grown in home gardens.

-Hundreds of varieties exist as either an heirloom or a hybrid.
+Hundreds of varieties exist as either heirlooms or hybrids.
 Heirloom seeds can be saved for the next season and are often used for generations.
-Hybrid tomatoes are a combination of two varieties and because the seeds may produce something different from the parent fruit, the seeds are not usually saved.
+Hybrid tomatoes are a combination of two varieties and because seeds may produce something different from parent fruit, they are generally not saved.

-References: UC Davis Postharvest Technology website, USDA, Washington State University.
+References: UC Davis Postharvest Technology Center, USDA, Washington State University.